mitryp/clear-formatting/README.md

 ```

 _The formats can be specified in any order and combinations, but duplicating formats is not allowed due to unpredictable
-behaviour._
+behaviour.
+Duplicating formats will raise a FormatDuplicateError._

 #### Changing the view

-Now let's try to convert an integer with the decimal notation to other notations.
+Type format class can be used to convert an integer with the decimal notation to other notations:

 ```python
 >>> dec = 31